 Unexpected, severe abdominal pain on the lower left side of your abdomen is one of the most common symptoms of diverticulitis, an acute inflammatory condition that affects the large intestine.
-Long Island Gastroenterology Specialists in North Wantagh, South Wantagh, and Garden City, New York, is a full-service gastroenterology practice that provides comprehensive care for diverticulitis.
+Long Island Gastroenterology Specialists in North Wantagh, and South Wantagh, New York, is a full-service gastroenterology practice that provides comprehensive care for diverticulitis.
 To get relief from your abdominal pain, call the office nearest you or schedule an appointment online today.

 Diverticulitis is inflammation of diverticula.
 Diverticula are pouches or bulges that form on the wall of the large intestine.